cylc/cylc-doc/src/glossary.rst

    runahead limit
    runahead
-      In a :term:`cycling workflow`, the runahead limit holds the fastest tasks back if they get too far ahead of the slowest ones.
-The default limit is 5 cycles.
+      In a :term:`cycling workflow`, the runahead limit determines the maximum number of consecutive cycle points that can be active at once.

       .. seealso::